-It’s important to realize that changing the Stage Size here does NOT change the current project — it only applies when a new project is created.
+It’s important to realize that changing the Stage Size and other settings in the top part of this dialog does NOT change the current project — it only applies when a new project is created.

 The “Click in Stage to Add Emitter” option can be unchecked if you find yourself accidentally adding new emitters to the Stage by clicking.
 Note that if you uncheck this option, the only way to add an emitter to the project will be to double-click its name in the Emitter Library Browser.

 “Show Stage Tool Tips”: When checked, tooltips show in the Stage (Composite View) when the mouse cursor is over something that can be clicked or dragged: